aparkin/NMDC_CDM_Browser/DEPLOYMENT.md

 BACKEND_URL=http://genomics.lbl.gov:9000
 ```

-### Environment File Handling
+### Environment Variable Handling
+1. The `.env` file is used by both frontend and backend
+2. For the frontend:
+   - In development: Vite automatically loads the root `.env` file
+   - In production: `BACKEND_URL` is passed to the container as `VITE_BACKEND_URL`
+3. For the backend:
-1. The `.env` file is copied into the container during build
+   - The `.env` file is copied into the container during build
-2. The `.dockerignore` file is configured to allow copying the `.env` file
-3. Environment variables are loaded at runtime using python-dotenv
+   - Environment variables are loaded at runtime using python-dotenv

 ## Container Management